 Under the Counter-Terrorism and Security Act 2015 we also have a duty "to have due regard to the need to prevent people from being drawn into terrorism".
-We recognise that the playgroup could potentially play a significant part in the prevention of terrorism by assessing, observing and reporting any unusual behaviour of the children and their families.
+We recognise that the playgroup

-The staff have discussed about being alert to harmful behaviours by influential adults in the child's life.
-We have talked about how this may include discriminatory and/or extremist discussions or actions between parents, family and/or staff members and how it may manifest itself in children's play/talk.
+All staff are Prevent Duty trained and are alert to harmful behaviours by influential adults in the child's life.
+We are aware how this may include discriminatory and/or extremist discussions or actions between parents, family and/or staff members and how it may manifest itself in children's play/talk.

-Should a staff member observe any behaviour of concern (from a child, their siblings, parents or any other family member) they would follow the procedures outlined in our safeguarding and child protection policies.
-In most circumstances we would phone MASH and make a 'channel' referral although if the matter was urgent we would call the police directly.
+Should a staff member observe any behaviour of concern (from a child, their siblings, parents or any other family member) they would follow the procedures outlined in our Prevent Duty training, safeguarding and child protection policies.
+In most circumstances we would phone the Integrated Front Door agency and make a 'channel' referral although if the matter was urgent we would call the police directly.
 The setting would not hesitate to work actively with the police and other agencies to ensure the safety of all concerned as appropriate.
 We are aware of the procedures for reporting such incidents via the Local Children's Safeguarding Board.